baumhoto/vkQuake/readme.md

 # HighDpi/Retina
 there is a new console cvar **vid_highdpi** which when enabled will use the full retina resolution.
 You need to quit the app (either select quit from menu or type quit in console) after changing it so it gets saved to config file. opening the app again the full resolution will be used.

-On **IPadOS 15 Beta 2** my shiny new M1 12.9 IPad Pro has stuttering issues but only when running with HighDpi enabled (2732x2048).
-Running without it (1366x1024) runs fine.
-On my "old " 12.9 IPad Pro ( from 2017 with A10X) on IPadOS 14.5 it runs fine in HighDpi (2732x2848).
-Seems to be audio-related
+On **IPadOS 15 Beta 2** my shiny new M1 12.9 IPad Pro has stuttering issues but only when running with HighDpi enabled (2732x2048@120).
+Running without it (1366x1024@120) runs fine.
+On my "old " 12.9 IPad Pro ( from 2017 with A10X) on IPadOS 14.5 it runs fine in HighDpi (2732x2848@120).
+As i experienced other audio issues i assume it's Beta related.

 ## gamepad configuration
 use the ingame controls menu to configure the gamepad buttons4